WorkingCodePod/workingcode/src/episodes/141-building-stuff-so-you-can-build-stuff.md

 [00:44:24] **Adam:** Anyway, so the idea is just like people who care to, to participate in this sort of thing.
 You know, we can share pictures of what we're eating or talk about our struggles or talk about workouts or share advice or, you know, like we, a bunch of us got together and shared our Apple Watch, stats, right?

 [00:44:41] **Adam:** So you can see when somebody else in the group has completed a workout and everybody can see.
 Everybody can see that you haven't closed your rings or whatever.
-And so they're like, I got a text from one of my friends, like this, he's not in our discord, but, I shared with another friend of mine and last night he texted me at like 9 30.
+And so they're like, I got a text from one of my friends, like this, he's not in our Discord, but, I shared with another friend of mine and last night he texted me at like 9 30.

 [00:44:56] **Adam:** He's like, why aren't your rings closed?